quantaosun/Dock-MD-FEP/README.md

 # **Dock-MD-FEP**

+$Google_Drive_Path is the path in your Google drive where you want to store the simulation data, and it should be provided by you.

 <img width="850" alt="image" src="https://user-images.githubusercontent.com/75652473/208648592-c3cb8099-b80b-4b6a-b674-99f99c94a620.png">

-## Based on your needs, you can use this workflow purely for docking purpose , docking plus MD simulation, or docking, MD and absolute binding free energy calculation.
-Just stop at the points that finishes your job, then download the results to local for furhter analysis.
+## Based on your needs, you can use this workflow purely for docking purposes, docking plus MD simulation, or docking, MD and absolute binding free energy calculation.
+You can just stop at the points that finish your job and then download the results locally for further analysis.

 <img width="751" alt="image" src="https://user-images.githubusercontent.com/75652473/191947254-e0a25965-99e5-449e-8b44-c7fbfd452760.png">